-e.
-Ensure all ACFLs know their role during the sessions.

-f.
-Take muster before and after the PT session.

-g.
-Read aloud the five Pre-Physical Activity questions before Command/Unit PT (Appendix A).
+- e.
+Ensure all ACFLs know their role during the sessions. - f.
+Take muster before and after the PT session. - g.
+Read aloud the five PPAQ before Command/Unit PT (Appendix A). - h.

-h.
 Start with an appropriate dynamic warm-up exercise routine.

 i.
-Provide instruction on alternative options for personnel with limited exercise capabilities.
+Provide instruction on alternative options for personnel with higher fitness levels (progressions) or for personnel with limited exercise capabilities (regressions).